30+ Must-Measure eCommerce KPIs

 [Works GREAT at 2019]

 Do you know what makes your eCommerce store successful?
 Which strategies work best to increase your revenue?
 Understanding what’s driving your business is the key to ensuring future growth.
-That’s why eCommerce KPI-s is a must.
+That’s why eCommerce KPIs are a must.

 Measuring performance can help you grow your revenue, but only when you track the right Key Performance Indicators (shortly KPIs).